dmd/IBM-LPFK/README.md

 Some games and a bare bones Python driver for the [IBM LPFK](https://www.brutman.com/IBM_LPFK/IBM_LPFK.html).

 Sorry, I haven't really documented this.
-It's basically a series of games I wrote for my (then, in 2016 or so) 2 year old to play on the LPFK,
+It's basically a series of games I wrote for my (then, in 2016 or so) young children to play on the LPFK,
 like:

 * `wamole` - wack-a-mole, turns some lights on, every time you turn one off, another turns on